General Ticket Information

 |Credit Card Payments |

-The court accepts Visa or Master Card for payments shown on your courtesy notice
+The court accepts Visa, Master Card or American Express for payments shown on your reminder notice

 online, in person, by mail, by fax, or over the phone.
 However, credit card payments cannot be accepted for requests to set a case for trial or trial by declaration.